Alex-Genovese/floatversion/README.md

 Using the standard syntax `floatversion --options  "quoted-input-source"` will ensure that if a function is not present, the call will re-route to floatversion as a standalone dependency, also that any later usage changes or any code re-use won't have negative impact.

+Locale settings should be implemented as outlined in the `floatversion` script header.

 ### Output Array

 If using the standalone, the script can be optionally set to output a transfer file which is easily mappable by most shells.
 When embedding, the optional array `${fvOutputArr[*]}` is by default present as global.